-- Full-time registered student in good academic standing (minimum overall GPA of 3.00) - Student must have received a grade of B or better in the course for which they apply. - Student may not serve as a Reader in a course in which they are enrolled.
+- Full-time registered student in good academic standing (minimum overall GPA of 3.00) - Student must have received a grade of B or better in the course for which they apply. - Student may not serve as a Reader in a course in which he/she is enrolled.